kongruige/2023BioxAIHackathon/README.md

 - Periodically collects feedback from users to enhance system performance.
 - Incorporates user suggestions to improve agent functionalities.
 - Maintains a feedback loop to iteratively refine the overall user experience.

+##Summary
+BioVerse is a project designed to streamline and automate biology experiments through the coordination of specialized research agents.
+These agents cover various aspects of the experimental process, including image analysis, experiment generation, execution, and information retrieval.
+Additionally, the system facilitates continuous improvement by periodically gathering feedback from users.

 ## Usage